Skip to content

 UPDATED FACTS:

-1. The standard Part D deductible is $545.
+1. The standard deductible will be $590.

-2. The threshold to enter the next stage, Coverage Gap (donut hole), is $5,030.
+2. Initial Coverage remains the second step.
+The threshold to enter the next stage is $2,000.

 SECTION WHERE THEY APPEAR: